7 Unexpected Reasons You’ll Want To Adopt Your Pet From A Rescue

 Do you prefer breeders and pet stores because you thought they were better, safer or more official in some way?
 That may also be a misconception.

-- Breeding pets adds to the existing pet overpopulation problem.
+- Breeding pets contributes to the existing pet overpopulation problem.

 - Puppy mills (which sell to pet stores) breed dogs commercially, putting profit over the health of the dogs being used as breeding machines.